 The best way to deal with this is to ask the child which subject interests him/her.
 Accordingly, you can choose the curriculum that revolves around the child’s interests.
 If science is what your child names, then mathematics is a must.
 There’s no point in forcing national history into the list.
 A homeschooling program like International Schooling offers a convenient schooling option with a comprehensive and globally relevant curriculum.

 - Prepare a schedule and give everyone time to adjust

 The main difference of homeschooling with standard schooling is that it is you who sets the schedule.
-When to get up, which subject to study on which day and even the time to take a break.
+When to get up, which subject to study on which day, and even the time to take a break.
 This factor can help the learner and the tutor in many ways.
-If your child performs the best after sundown, you shouldn’t set a morning study hour for him/her.
+For example, if your child performs best in the afternoon, you shouldn’t set a morning study hour for him/her.